 Die casting is a type of metal casting that uses high pressure to force molten metal into a mold cavity formed by two dies.
 It shares traits with the plastic manufacturing process of injection molding.

-Within the larger metal casting landscape, die casting is one of the most popular techniques due to its accuracy and level of detail.
+Within the larger metal casting landscape, die casting is one of the most popular techniques due to its accuracy, high quality, and level of detail.
 The broader category of metal casting, which has existed for thousands of years, contains many different processes that use a mold to form liquid metal.
 Historically, such a process usually involved pouring the liquid metal into the mold with the aid of gravity — and many metal casting processes still work this way.
 Die casting, however, is a relatively new form of metal casting, introduced in the 19th century, and it uses pressure instead of gravity to fill the mold cavity.